reddio-com/doc/docs/guide/getting-started/marketplace-demo.md

   Your browser does not support the video tag.
 </video>

-## Transfer NFTs/ETH/ERC20 between layer 1 and layer 2
+## Transfer NFTs/ETH/ERC20 between layer 2 accounts
  <video controls>
   <source src="/transfer-nft.mp4" type="video/mp4">
   Your browser does not support the video tag.